-Speed settings determine the travel speed of the carriage as it moves back and forth in the X-axis (Raster Mode) and as it profile marks in Vector Mode and is adjustable in 1% increments.
-On most ferrous materials slower speeds will produce darker marks.
-Speed settings are heavily dependent on the type of material being marked and the type of mark that is desired.
-In Raster mode, optimization software allows the carriage to skip through horizontal white space, increasing laser on-time rates, which further enhances overall throughput.
+Speed settings determine the travel speed of the carriage as it moves back and forth in Raster Mode and as it profile cuts in Vector Mode.
+Speed is adjustable in the print driver in 1% increments from 0 to 100%.
+The slower the speed, the deeper the engraving or cutting.
+Speed settings are heavily dependent on the hardness and the thickness of the material being engraved, with harder materials requiring slower speeds for deeper engraving or cutting.
+In Raster Mode, state-of-the-art optimization software allows the carriage to skip through all white space both horizontally and vertically, increasing laser on-time rates, which further enhances overall throughput.